apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Cosmic ray more powerful than Oh My God found by scientists in Utah**
+**Physician describes recovery ahead for released hostages**

-You can read more about it [here](https://www.usatoday.com/story/news/nation/2023/11/24/cosmic-ray-baffles-scientists-utah-telescope/71694848007/).
+You can read more about it [here](https://www.pbs.org/newshour/show/israeli-physician-describes-mental-and-physical-recovery-ahead-for-released-hostages).

 ## Requirements
 - Python 3.8